ReCore-sys/dislocated/README.md

 I will try to update this as much as I can.

 Known bugs:
-Userlist is pretty broken.
+Userlist is pretty broken.<br>
-Messages sometimes don't show up
+Messages sometimes don't show up<br>
 The regular client breaks on mobile. use <a href="bit.do/mobile-dislocated">this</a> for mobile.